WLaeremans/Polymer-looping-under-tension-WLC/README.md

 # Polymer-looping-under-tension-WLC
-Code used for publication in Physical Review E: "Polymer dynamics under tension: mean first passage time for looping", by Wout Laeremans and Wouter G. Ellenbroek.
+Code used for preprint: "Polymer dynamics under tension: mean first passage time for looping", by Wout Laeremans and Wouter G. Ellenbroek.